Nurses: The eNLC Is Coming, Are You Ready?

 The Shift from NLC to eNLC

-First, a little history on why this shift is happening in the first place.
+First, on why this shift is happening in the first place.
 Back in 2015, the Board of Nursing (BON) executive officers approved the eNLC to replace the original NLC and add extra protections.
 This shift will also make it easier for new states to join in the future and move towards the goal of all states joining the eNLC.

 Similar to the NLC, nurses with licenses in eNLC states will be able to provide care to patients in other eNLC states without having to obtain additional licenses.